Prior to Oracle9i, the only

 access illustration

-In sum, the first_rows optimization
+In sum, the first_rows optimization algorithm

-retrieval, and assume that the query would
+and assume that the query would desire all of

-desire all of the returned rows.
-The first-N
+the returned rows.
+The first-N rows optimization

-rows optimization instructs the query optimizer
+instructs the query optimizer to choose a query

-to choose a query execution plan that minimizes
+execution plan that minimizes the response time

-introduction of several new optimizer
+several new optimizer directives.

 - FIRST_ROWS_1